-These can be heard uninterrupted - there are no shorter briefings, no Audio Noticeboard postings and no music and the subject
+These can be heard uninterrupted - there are no shorter briefings, no "Your Call" postings and no music; and the subjects mentioned are

-mentioned are all equally relevant wherever you live in Great Britain - in fact they are probably relevant to the whole of the UK.
+all equally relevant wherever you live in Great Britain - in fact, they are probably relevant to the whole of the UK.